EntySec/HatAsm/README.md

 usage: hatasm [-h] [--arch ARCH] [--mode MODE] [--syntax SYNTAX] [-i INPUT]
               [-o OUTPUT] [-a] [-d]

-HatAsm is a HatSploit native powerful assembler and disassembler that provides support for all common architectures.
+HatAsm is a powerful assembler and disassembler that provides support for all common architectures.

 optional arguments: